ctlab/GADMA/docs/source/user_manual/set_engine.rst

 ``moments`` engine is able to draw plots of demographic models.
 Be default ``demes`` engine is used as an engine for drawing but ``moments`` can be also chosen.
 For more information please see `Plotting model <plotting.rst>`__ section.

-momi
+momi2
 =====

-Another engine for demographic inference is ``momi`` ([Kamm2020]_).
-Although GADMA is limited to three populations with a demographic model with structure, ``momi`` and therefore the ``momi`` engine can be used for a lot of populations (e.g. 10) with a custom demographic model.
+Another engine for demographic inference is ``momi2`` ([Kamm2020]_).
+Although GADMA is limited to three populations with a demographic model with structure, ``momi2`` and therefore the ``momi2`` engine can be used for a lot of populations (e.g. 10) with a custom demographic model.

 Custom demographic model given to GADMA will be read in a different way than models for ``dadi`` and ``moments``.
 The units of parameters are assumed to be in physical units.
 To mark that some parameter is in genetic units please add `_gen` to its name (e.g. `nu_gen`).
-The example ``momi`` engine usage with custom demographic model can be found `here <https://gadma.readthedocs.io/en/latest/examples/custom_model_example_momi.html>`_.
+The example ``momi2`` engine usage with custom demographic model can be found `here <https://gadma.readthedocs.io/en/latest/examples/custom_model_example_momi.html>`_.

 Engines ``dadi`` and ``moments`` have a special type of demographic inference that is called multinomial inference: it is possible to infer size of ancestral population implicitly from values of other parameters.
-However, ``momi`` engine is not able to perform such inference and option ``Ancestral size as parameter`` should be set to ``True``.
+However, ``momi2`` engine is not able to perform such inference and option ``Ancestral size as parameter`` should be set to ``True``.

-Unfortunately, ``momi`` engine has some limitations on demographic parameters: it does not infer continuous migrations and linear size change.
+Unfortunately, ``momi2`` engine has some limitations on demographic parameters: it does not infer continuous migrations and linear size change.
 If an engine is chosen then GADMA informs about these limitations and disables migration and linear dynamic automatically.

 .. code-block:: none

     # param file
     ...
-    Engine : momi
+    Engine : momi2
     # Mutation rate and sequence length are required
     Sequence length: 1e9
     Mutation rate: 1.25e-8

-    # the following options are set automatically if momi engine is chosen
+    # the following options are set automatically if momi2 engine is chosen
     Ancestral size as parameter: True
     No migrations: True
     Dynamics: [Sud, Exp]
     ...

-``momi`` engine can be also used to draw demographic models, however, it fails to draw histories with linear size change and does not draw migrations.
+``momi2`` engine can be also used to draw demographic models, however, it fails to draw histories with linear size change and does not draw migrations.
 For more information please see `Plotting model <plotting.rst>`__ section.

 momentsLD
 =========